robertdavis789/compuware-ispw-operations-plugin/README.md

 # Compuware ISPW Operations Plugin

+This plugin
-This plugin sends an ISPW rest API request to a CES rest endpoint.
+* sends an ISPW rest API request to a CES rest endpoint.
+* integrates GIT with ISPW.

-## Features
+## ISPW Rest API Features

 The following features are available in both Pipeline and traditional project types: